Reassessing the link between B-modes and inflation

 A second potential problem within the standard approach has to do with the fact that, as we saw, both the metric and the field backgrounds are treated classically and both the metric and inflaton field perturbations are quantized.
 However, it is not clear that quantizing the metric perturbation is the correct thing to do.
 There is of course indisputable evidence of the quantum nature of matter, from which it follows that a theory of gravity that, unlike general relativity, acknowledges the quantum character of matter, is necessary.
 But that does not necessarily mean that what we need is a theory in which the metric itself is quantized.
 The prevailing perception is that combining a classical theory of gravity with a quantum theory of matter would be inconsistent and, in fact, there are a number of arguments in the literature against the viability of a half-and-half theory.
 Nevertheless, none of those arguments is really conclusive \cite{CH,Mat1,Mat2,Carlip}.

 Moreover, even if we were to agree that, at the fundamental level, gravitation itself is quantum mechanical in nature, that does not automatically mean that the metric degrees of freedom are the ones that need to be treated quantum mechanically.
-There are various arguments that suggest that the spacetime geometry might emerge from deeper, non-geometrical and fundamentally quantum mechanical degrees of freedom (see, e.g., \cite{Em1,Em2,Em3,Em4,Em5}); and, just as one does not directly quantize macroscopic, thermodynamic variables or the degrees of freedom of, say, the heat equation, one would not think of quantizing the metric if it were non-fundamental.
+In fact, over the years, various arguments questioning whether the spacetime metric should be treated quantum mechanically have been put forward (see for instance \cite{Jacobson,Mat1,Hu}).
+The idea is that the spacetime geometry might emerge from deeper, non-geometrical and fundamentally quantum mechanical degrees of freedom (see, e.g., \cite{Em1,Em2,Em3,Em4,Em5}); and, just as one does not directly quantize macroscopic, thermodynamic variables or the degrees of freedom of, say, the heat equation, one would not think of quantizing the metric if it were non-fundamental.

 Finally, as it is well-known, canonical approaches to quantization generically lead to timeless theories (see, e.g., \cite{Time-in-QG}) in which the recovery of fully covariant spacetime notions becomes, by itself, a nontrivial task, often only achieved in an approximated sense while applying a semiclassical treatment.
 Therefore, even if in the deep quantum gravity regime the space-time degrees of freedom are fully quantum mechanical, it does not seem unreasonable to imagine that in order to correctly describe scenarios in which \emph{temporal} processes, such as inflation, are taking place, one needs to rely on a semiclassical treatment.